Mr Jay, Owner Jay B. Bryan, Owner -

 Philosophy on Teaching: Mrs. Tamara believes that children learn by exploring the world through creative activities and storytelling.
 Lessons plans should encourage children to grow as individuals.
 Each child is different and learns at its own pace.
 In addition, children need to learn skills such social, physical, and emotional skills.

-Ms Allison Allison R., Lead Teacher -- Infant II - Education: Ms. Allison graduated from Greater Atlanta Christian School.
+Ms Allison, Lead Teacher Allison R., Lead Teacher -- First Steps - Education: Ms. Allison graduated from Greater Atlanta Christian School.
 In addition, she holds a Child Development Associate's degree.

 Experience: Ms. Allison has over 7 years of childcare experience and she has worked with several well-known childcare schools.
 From September 2009 to April 2010, Ms. Allison worked at The Goddard School located in Snellville, Georgia.
 From September 2006 to September 2009 she worked at Primrose School.
 Ms. Allison also worked with an in-home daycare, with Kids R Kids in 2006 and with Legacy Academy in 2004 and 2005.